YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 Here, $\psi$ is a function that maps the _distance between_ $x^{(c)}$ and $x'$ to a real number. $\psi$ is most often chosen to be an RBF kernel: $\psi(r) = \exp(-r^2/ \ell^2)$, where $\ell$ is a learnable lengthscale parameter.
 Note that the local encoding $R^{(c)}(\cdot)$ is a _vector valued function_, since for each $x' \in \mathcal{X}$, it returns a vector in $\mathbb{R}^2$ --- it appends a constant 1 to the output $y^{(c)}$, which results in an additional _channel_. [^densityChannel] Intuitively, we can think of this additional channel -- referred to as the _density channel_ -- as keeping track of where data was observed in $\mathcal{C}$.

-Now, the aggregation function is simply the sum of all of the local embeddings, which results in yet another function!
+Now, the aggregation function consists of two parts: begins by simply summing of all of the local embeddings, which results in yet another function!
 So, the functional encoding for the entire context set $\mathcal{C}$ can be written as

 ```{math}